 Why knockout questions matter

-- Efficiency: They instantly eliminate applicants who don’t meet your must-haves, cutting the review pool by 50% or more
+- Efficiency: They instantly surface applicants who don't meet your must-haves, dramatically reducing the number of unqualified candidates you need to review

 - Consistency: Everyone gets the same questions, asked the same way, upfront